History of The Atlanta Writers Club

 What was once an exclusive, almost aristocratic, coterie has become a profoundly egalitarian group of more than 700 members that welcomes all who have a fundamental desire to write, regardless of background.
 Our members span the range of genres and experience, and this mix of novelists, poets, playwrights, screenwriters, journalists, essayists, academics, and assorted scribblers, representing those who are just starting to explore the possibility of becoming a writer to those who have been successfully publishing for years, has generated a wonderfully effective and encouraging environment for creative growth.

 We offer our members exceptional monthly programs with speakers from all aspects of the book business, as well as regular workshops with recognized experts, the biannual Atlanta Writers Conference, and peer critique groups scattered around the city.
-We have a visible involvement in the Decatur Book Festival and an emerging presence at Dragon*Con.
-We have cooperative relationships with the Georgia Center for the Book, the Southern Academy for Literary Arts and Scholarly Research at Georgia Perimeter College (GPC), and Ivy Hall at SCAD-Atlanta.
-We co-sponsor the biennial Townsend Prize for Fiction and support a scholarship for a deserving English major at GPC.
+We have a visible involvement in the Decatur Book Festival and a host of other local literary festivals and events.
+We have cooperative relationships with the Georgia Writers Museum, the Georgia Center for the Book, Georgia Romance Writers, Sisters in Crime–Georgia Chapter, and other literary organizations.
+We co-lead the biennial Townsend Prize for Fiction and support a scholarship for a deserving English major at Georgia State University-Dunwoody.

 The Atlanta Community